flipz357/overview-of-my-thesis-code/README.md

 # Overview of dissertation

-This is an overview over the works associated with my dissertation.
+This is an overview over the code/data associated with my dissertation.

 ## AMR tools